Linuxfabrik/monitoring-plugins/check-plugins/kvm-network-io/README.md

                         the host does not fill it.
 Supports Nagios ranges.
                         Default: unset, bad frames are reported but do not alert
+  --critical-throughput CRIT_THROUGHPUT
+                        CRIT threshold for the traffic on an interface, as an absolute rate per second, in human-readable format (base is always 1024; valid qualifiers are B, KiB, MiB, GiB etc., see UNITS.md; a value without a qualifier is a number of bytes).
+Use it where the link speed is known; `--warning` judges the same value against what the interface has been seen to carry instead.
+Supports Nagios ranges.
+Default: unset,
+                        traffic is judged against the observed maximum only.
+                        Example: `900M` alerts above 900 MiB/s.
   --ignore IGNORE       Any item matching this Python regex will be ignored.
                         Can be specified multiple times.
 Example:
                         `(?i)linuxfabrik` for a case-insensitive match.